cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ### GEMM RS Loop

-All we need to do now is to is convert `acc_s` and reshape it.
+All we need to do now is convert `acc_s` and reshape it.
 Then, we can simply copy our old GEMM loop but remove the A-frag copy lines.

 ```cpp
 ...